 Your Companion for Deleted Files Recovery

-Fix #5: Use Chkdsk
+Fix #4: Use CHKDSK

-Chkdsk – short for CheckDisk – is a command line utility built into Windows that can help troubleshoot issues with your drives.
-While it often gets ignored by experts, it can occasionally help you fix an external drive that’s not getting recognized.
+CHKDSK – short for CheckDisk – is a command line utility built into Windows that can help troubleshoot issues with your drives.
+The problem is that CHKDSK only works on drives with a working file system.
+However, there is a very specific situation in which it can be used to help us here.

 using chkdsk in cmd

-3. Wait until the operation is finished (the last line should read “Total duration: XX seconds”).
+3. Wait until the operation is finished.

 Fix #6: Reinstall Drivers